thales-markets/thales-improvement-proposals/TIPs/TIP-89.md

 During the beta testing of this new feed, only whitelisted addresses will be able to interact with the ApexConsumer contract.
 Once a few races have concluded and we get more comfortable with the robustness of the feed, the whitelisting can be removed.

+Initially markets will only be open until the qualifiers, as h2h odds will change drastically during that time.
+Apex does support odds after qualifiers, and for second iteration we will need to pause these markets during qualifiers and reopen them when we got new odds post qualifiers and until the start of the race.

 This TIP entails Protocol DAO to utilize other available bet types and sports from Apex feed if there is community interest for those.

 ### Rundown improvements